-Poland is one of world's leaders in exports of high quality tea with first position in the EU and fifth in the world after traditional tea producers such as e.g. India.
+Poland is one of world's leaders in exports of high quality tea with second position in the EU and ninth in the world after traditional tea producers such as India.

 Polish tea producers use imported raw material of tea plants as well as domestic herbs and fruit.
 Along with black tea, Poland offers green tea, white and red teas, as well as herbal and fruit teas.
 Herbal and fruit teas are produced from a single type of herb or fruit (mint, chamomile, raspberry, cranberry, dog rose, chokeberry and forest fruit), or as a medicinal herb mixes as well as herb and fruit blends.
 Polish producers also manufacture tea in the form of soluble powder or granules of different flavours to be prepared as warm or cold drinks, i.e. ice tea.
 The growing fashion among consumers for a healthy lifestyle has made Polish producers look for new products adjusted to the market's needs.
 Polish producers offer blends that strengthen the immune system, help to fight excess weight and boost energy levels.

 The Polish coffee market offers various blends of coffee seeds, carefully selected by top class experts in terms of their rich taste and aroma offered in the form of packages of coffee seeds, ground coffee, instant coffee and cappuccino.

 Apart from natural coffee, producers also offer flavoured coffees (e.g. chocolate, vanilla or eggnog).
 The Polish specialty is a roasted grain beverage (so called "grain coffee"), made from grains (rye, wheat, spelt or barley), as well as superfood "coffees" made from dandelion root, Jerusalem artichoke, chicory, acorns or hemp seeds, which are a valuable drink due to their health benefits.

 Polish teas are exported mainly to the European Union: France, Sweden, Italy, the Netherlands and Germany.
-They are also sought after in the USA, Australia, the United Kingdom, Ukraine, Norway, Saudi Arabia, Canada, the UAE and Japan.
-Coffees from Poland are exported in the vast majority of cases to the Member States of the EU such as the Netherlands, Germany, Czechia, Romania, France, Lithuania, Hungary, Belgium and Slovakia.
-An important destination is also 67% 5% Ukraine and, to a lesser degree, Belarus, the United Kingdom and Russia.
-United Kinadom Ukraine Russia 0
+They are also sought after in the USA, Australia, the United Kingdom, Ukraine and Norway.

+Coffees from Poland are exported in the vast majority of cases to the Member States of the EU such as the Netherlands, Germany, Czechia, France, Romania, Hungary, Belgium, Lithuania and Slovakia.
+An important destination is also Ukraine and, to a lesser degree, Russia, the United Kingdom and Belarus.